 Ability to select the arbitrators' qualifications

 Arbitration allows the parties to choose arbitrators with patent, technical, industry and/or any other preferred qualifications.
-Such qualified arbitrators can dramatically reduce the expense of having to educate the trier-of-fact, often allows for a more focused proceedings and can result in a more reasoned decision in cases involving exceedingly complex technical issues.
+Such qualified arbitrators can dramatically reduce the expense of having to educate the trier-of-fact, often allows for more focused proceedings and can result in a more reasoned decision in cases involving exceedingly complex technical issues.

 -